Are you being called by Bonneville Billing and Collections? There are some things you need to know.

 Alleged Violations against Bonneville Billing and Collections

-According to PACER, in and around late 2010 or early 2011 Bonneville Billing and Collections allegedly attempted to collect a consumer debt from Utah resident Sasha Murphy.
+According to PACER, in and around late 2010 or early 2011 Bonneville Billing and Collections allegedly attempted to collect a consumer debt from a Utah consumer.

-She later complained that collectors called her at work repeatedly despite being asked to stop and that one employee who identified himself as Logan threatened to garnish her wages.
+She later complained that collectors called her at work repeatedly despite being asked to stop and that one employee threatened to garnish her wages.

-Feeling harassed by Bonneville Billing and Collections, Ms. Murphy hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways:
+Feeling harassed by Bonneville Billing and Collections, the consumer hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways:

 - Discussing her debt with third parties